shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-cost-calculation-mechanics.md

 ## Glossary

-- Segments - Segments available through the Data Marketplace
+- Segments - Segments available through the Data Marketplace.
 - Relevant Segment - A segment (targeted by the buyer) that matches against one or more parameters of the ad request.
-A relevant segment is eligible for being used by Xandr to bid on the campaign
+A relevant segment is eligible for being used by Xandr to bid on the campaign.
 - Used Segment - A segment that is used by Xandr to bid on the auction.
 If the campaign wins the auction, then all used segments will be charged to the buyer.
 The segment(s) used for each